 It’s a fine list and hard to argue with.
 But this would be a pretty boring article if we didn’t take a little bit of time to disagree.
 For one thing, the poll doesn’t list any beaches from non-tourist areas on the north and east shores.
 So, let’s fix that with our own top five list of beaches!

-- Waianapapa State Park (Hana)– The largest black sand beach on Maui, Honokalani Beach (pictured above), resides in this beautiful state park.
+The largest black sand beach on Maui, Honokalani Beach (pictured above), resides in this beautiful state park.
 But the park has more than just its fascinating black sand going for it.
 It also features overnight camping, easy to navigate lava caves, blow holes and Hawaii’s largest known heiau (an ancient Hawaiian temple or sacred site).
 If you’re staying in Hana or are doing the Road to Hana, running your feet in the black sand is a must do.
+Keep in mind, in COVID times, you need to make a reservation to enter the park at least the day before.
+You also have to pay for entry, but it’s far less crowded because of it.

 That’s our list of the best five beaches on Maui.
 Do you agree… or disagree?
 Hit us up in the comments.
 We’d love to see your favorite beaches!